MAT-Fly: An Educational Platform for Simulating Unmanned Aerial Vehicles Aimed to Detect and Track Moving Objects: Classifier Training Phase

-Following the approach proposed in~\cite{ImageAnalyst2005}, a Matlab script was developed to automatically select the bounding box area of the car.
-The image segmentation process was used to simplify and to change the representation: from RGB to binary (Figs.~\ref{subfig:RBB} and~\ref{subfig:binaryImage}, respectively), passing through the gray scale (Fig.~\ref{subfig:grayScale}).
-The result is a set of contours that make the image more meaningful and easier to analyze: each group of pixels in a region is similar w.r.t. some characteristics or computed properties, e.g., color (the red of the car, in our case), intensity, or texture, while adjacent regions are significantly different w.r.t. the same properties, thus allowing to easily detect the target.
+To train the classifier, the~\ac{ROI} of the target needs to be computed.
+Due to the high number of images, manual labeling tools, such as the MathWorks \textit{Training Image Labeler}, cannot be used.
+Thus a Matlab script was developed to automatically select the bounding box area surrounding the target.
+The image segmentation process was used to simplify and to change the image representation: from RGB to grayscale (Figs.~7(a) and~7(b), respectively).
+The result is a set of contours that make the image meaningful and easier to analyze: each group of pixels in a region is similar w.r.t. some characteristics or computed properties, intensity, or texture, while adjacent regions are significantly different w.r.t. the same properties. \Figure[!t]()[width=0.48\textwidth]{pdf/framesElaboration.pdf}{Frames obtained by the images segmentation process.
+From the RGB file format (a) to the cropped image (e) the steps are shown, sequentially. }

-To automatically select each group of pixels, the Balanced Histogram Thresholding (BTH) method~\cite{DosAnjos2008} was chosen.
-Such method allows to separate the background from the foreground by dividing the image data into two main classes (see, Fig.~\ref{fig:histogram}) and by searching for the optimum threshold level.
+To automatically select each group of pixels, the~\ac{BTH} method~\cite{DosAnjos2008} was used.
+Such a method allows to separate the background from the foreground image by dividing the data into two main classes (see, Fig.~\ref{fig:histogram}) and by searching for the optimum threshold level. \Figure[!t]()[width=0.35\textwidth]{pdf/threshold.pdf}{Histogram of the image data.
+The red line, i.e., the grayscale threshold, divides the graph into two parts: the \textit{background} and the \textit{foreground}.
+The gray gradient bars indicate the associated color to each $x$-value, from $0$ to $255$. }

-Starting from the foreground binary image (see, Fig.~\ref{subfig:binaryImage}), the script uses the connected-component labeling algorithm~\cite{Corke2011} with a fixed heuristic (8-connected, in our case) for selecting individual blobs from the image.
-In Figure~\ref{subfig:labeledPseudoColor} such blobs are depicted with different colors and numbers.
-Then, after having extracted all images properties, the script chooses the blob (bounded and overlapped in Fig.~\ref{subfig:boundaries}) that meets criteria in terms of size and intensity (fixed to match the target properties) in order to obtain a unique bounding box surrounding the target.
-In Figure~\ref{subfig:cropedImage} its size has been used for cropping the target within the frame.
-Finally, the script makes as output a MAT-file containing, for each positive image, the suitable ROI components, i.e., the bounding box centroids, its width and height.
-Such file is employed during the classifier synthesis (see, Fig.~\ref{fig:systemSchematicDescription}) to design the target detector.
+Starting from the foreground grayscale image (see, Fig.~7(b)), the script deals with labeling the individual blobs by using the connected-component labeling algorithm~\cite{Corke2011} with a fixed heuristic (8-connected, in the considered case).
+In Figure~7(c) the obtained blobs are depicted with different colors and numbers for visual convenience.
+Then, the script selects the blob that meets the criteria in terms of size and intensity (chosen to match the target properties) in order to obtain a unique bounding box surrounding the target (see, Figs.~7(d) and~7(e)).
+Finally, the script provides as output a MAT-file containing, for each positive image, the suitable~\ac{ROI} components, i.e., the bounding box centroid, its width and height.
+This file is used for the classifier synthesis in the target detection design process (see, Fig.~\ref{fig:systemSchematicDescription}).